Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
-Page of Pentacles, when reversed: The dark essence of earth, such as a chasm: Unfavorable news about business, finance, or the physical world.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
+Yaguo (Page of Discs), when reversed: The dark essence of earth, such as a chasm: Unfavorable news about business, finance, or the physical world.
 One who delights in all forms of luxury and physical excess, leaving practical matters unattended.
 Irrationality and failure to recognize obvious facts, coupled with a poor work ethic.
 Wastefulness, lack of focus, and loss.
 May portend the loss of a job or promotion.